andrew-aisi/inspect_viz/components-plots.html.md

 Lines 11-13
 Additional attributes that affect plot size and appearance.

-> [!TIP]
->
-> Inspect Viz is built on top of the
-> [Mosaic](https://idl.uw.edu/mosaic/) data visualization system which
-> is in turn built on [Observable Plot](https://observablehq.com/plot/).
->
-> The Inspect Viz Python API typically maps quite closely to the
-> Observable Plot JavaScript API.
-Once you start creating your own plots
-> and are using Google or an LLM to help with development, asking how to
-> do things in Observable Plot will typically yield actionable advice.

 ## Facets

 Plots support faceting of the `x` and `y` dimensions, producing associated `fx` and `fy` scales.
-For example, here we comopare model performance on several tasks.
+For example, here we compare model performance on several tasks.
 The `task_name` is the `fx` scale, resulting in a separate grouping of bars for each task: